2 How to Think About Data

 In general, we should have the following in our minds when thinking of variables in our data

-- quantitative vs. qualitative
+- quantitative (numerical) vs. qualitative (categorical)

 - continuous vs. discrete

-- scales: ratio, interval, ordinal, nominal
+- scales: ratio, interval

 - dependent vs. independent

-- descriptors (predictors) vs, response
+- descriptors (predictors) vs. response

 - input vs. output